 What is Torque?

-To explain torque in details let us consider the figure given below.
+To explain torque in detail let us consider the figure.

 τ = F.r. sinθ